-- Launch site 1: This site is located north of Gladstone city near the mouth of the Calliope River, adjacent to the existing RG Tanna coal export terminal. - Launch site 4N: This site is located at the northern end of the proposed reclamation area for the Fishermans Landing Northern Expansion Project, which is part of the Port of Gladstone Western Basin Master Plan.
+- Launch site 1: This is the preferred site and is located north of Gladstone city near the mouth of the Calliope River, adjacent to the existing RG Tanna coal export terminal. - Launch site 4N: This site is located at the northern end of the proposed reclamation area for the Fishermans Landing Northern Expansion Project, which is part of the Port of Gladstone Western Basin Master Plan.
 The availability of this site will depend on how far progressed the Western Basin Dredging and Disposal Project is at the time of construction.